jordan0809/geqo/README.md

 - install geqo with all options: `pip install geqo[sympy,numpy,visualization,dev]`
 - optional: run unit tests: `python -m pytest geqo/tests/`

+geqo is also available on [PyPI](https://pypi.org/project/geqo/).
+To install from PyPI just run `pip install geqo` in the environment.

 ## Running a simple example
 - the example task is to get unitary of a quantum circuit for the EPR pair generation
 - start Python in the environment from the steps above